abhilashak/coffee-shop/README.md

        Right now bootstrap gem loads default js files into the software.
     2. DB query optimization for has many through association.

+* How to run Test cases

+    $ rake db:reseed RAILS_ENV=test -t  # seed the sample data into test env db

 * Pending modules to implement

     1. Test cases